 Ratio of Free Adults

-Payment can be made on the day via cash/cheque/credit card.
+Payment must be made on the day via cash/cheque/credit card, in one payment.
 A tax receipt will be provided on the day.

 Vac Care groups are provided with an undercover area to use for breaks and to leave bags in.